Publications

 "Kantian Friendship"

-Forthcoming in the Routledge Handbook of the Philosophy of Friendship, edited by Diane Jeske
+In the Routledge Handbook of the Philosophy of Friendship, edited by Diane Jeske .
+(New York: Routledge Press, 2022)

 "Self-Knowledge: The Value of Reflection"